kiloOhm/rf-website/README.md

 # RF Website Usage Manual

-This website is hosted for free at [Render.com](https://render.com)

 Any changes that are committed to the **master** branch of this repository will be automatically applied after a couple of minutes

----
-There is a secondary branch called **develop**.
-This branch is hosted [here](https://rf-website-pr-1.onrender.com)

-Any changes that are committed to this branche will also be applied automatically

 ## Making changes